Notes on the Geography of New Zealand: Dunedin 1 (Commercial)

 For the quotes, see George Griffths' essay in The Cyclopedia of Otago and Southland (1999), a prodigious mugbook.

-And you can see what Twain meant: here we're just a few miles from town, in fact within what is now suburban Dunedin.
+We're just a few miles from town, in fact within what is now suburban Dunedin.
 Go around the point, and you'll see a town and a beach.

 Just don't get too involved in a ball game.